 Italy is my second home!
 Ever since I first step foot on this land I have fallen helplessly in love and nobody could make me change my mind.
 Not now, not ever!
 Since I think everyone should visit at least once, I thought I should make your life easier and create this series of articles with the best tips I have gathered about visiting Italy for the first time.

-Oh yes, Italians take their meals very seriously, thus the first 11 things you should know (and respect) are food or drink related.
+Oh yes, Italians take their meals very seriously, thus the first 14 facts you should know (and respect) are food or drink related.

 - Restaurants are open for lunch only during certain periods of the day (from 12 until 3 pm) so don’t wait until 3 pm to get lunch or else you risk having to wait until dinner to get a decent meal.

 - And you will have to wait, since dinner is usually served rather late ( towards 9 pm).
 That is if you are invited for dinner at a local (people are very friendly here and there is always a dinner in place), but of course, you will find restaurants serving dinner from 7 p.m so don’t worry.

 - Another thing Italians take very seriously is their coffee.
 Depending on the part of the country you are visiting you will find different names and types of coffee, but one thing is certain: cappuccino, the drink we all love which has been inspired from a Capuchin friar, is drank only for breakfast.

 - After each meal (yes, even after dinner), Italians usually drink a strong intense espresso, which will help with digestion and also you will not become sleepy after having eaten.

 - When looking for a place to eat, don’t go for the more touristy restaurants, having pictures in their menus.
 Choose the restaurants with paper on the table, those that won’t look particularly appealing, but know that there is where you will find the best, authentic Italian food.
 Try finding the places where locals eat, you’ll thank me later!